Ian Civil – President

 Kate Martin completed her General Surgical Training in 2005.
 She completed her Fellowship training in General Surgery and Trauma at the Alfred, Western and Royal Melbourne Hospitals, and then returned to the Alfred full-time as a General and Trauma Surgeon in 2009.

 She is a director with the Early Management of Severe Trauma (EMST) and Definitive Surgical Trauma Care (DSTC) faculties, and is the immediate-past supervisor of the General Surgical Training Program at the Alfred Hospital.
-Kate is the treasurer of ANZAST, the secretary of the Australasian Trauma Society and Chair of the EMST Committee.
+Kate is the treasurer of ANZAST, the secretary of the Australasian Trauma Society and immediate-past Chair of the EMST Committee.
 She is also a member of the Federal and Victorian State Trauma Committees of RACS, as well as the DSTC Committee.

 Zsolt Balogh – Chief of Curriculum